cabforum/smime/SBR.md

 Log records MUST include the following elements:

-1. Date and time of record;
+1. Date and time of event;
 2. Identity of the person making the journal record; and
-3. Description of the record.
+3. Description of the event.

-### 5.4.2 Frequency of processing log
+### 5.4.2 Frequency of processing audit log

 No stipulation.

 ### 5.4.3 Retention period for audit log

-The CA SHALL retain, for at least two years:
+The CA and each Delegated Third Party SHALL retain, for at least two (2) years:

   1. CA Certificate and key lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (1)) after the later occurrence of:
      1. the destruction of the CA Private Key; or
      2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 `basicConstraints` extension with the `cA` field set to true and which share a common Public Key corresponding to the CA Private Key;
-  2. Subscriber Certificate lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (2)) after the revocation or expiration of the Subscriber Certificate;
+  2. Subscriber Certificate lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (2)) after the expiration of the Subscriber Certificate;
   3. Any security event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (3)) after the event occurred.

+Note: While these Requirements set the minimum retention period, the CA MAY choose a greater value as more appropriate in order to be able to investigate possible security or other types of incidents that will require retrospection and examination of past audit log events.

 ### 5.4.4 Protection of audit log